 Actions & Progress

-To address improving diversity and inclusion within the school, the School of Medicine’s Executive Faculty held a two-day retreat in June 2015.
+To address improving diversity, equity and inclusion within the school, the School of Medicine’s Executive Faculty held a two-day retreat in June 2015.
 Howard Ross, a renowned expert on unconscious bias, diversity and inclusion, facilitated.
 After the retreat, the Executive Faculty established the Dean’s Senior Leadership Committee for Diversity and Inclusion.
 Intended as a catalyst for progress, the committee’s mission is to oversee deliberate, wide-reaching actions that will create a framework for meaningful change.

 “With an attitude of honest self reflection, we are taking deliberate action to build an environment that attracts, welcomes and retains people from many backgrounds.
 Creation of the Dean’s Senior Leadership Committee on Diversity and Inclusion is a major milestone.”